The Production And Rendering Process Of Office Building' s Night Scene

 The following is a map and a channel map.
 Alpha\Material_ID\Object_ID\Depth will be used in the channel.
 Others such as Shadow\GI\Diffuse can also be checked to prevent use.
 Thea is different from Vray.
 Checking the channel map will significantly affect the final rendering speed, which will slow down the rendering speed by 10%~20%.
 Vray doesn't seem to slow down the rendering speed because of the checkmark.

 Since the normal pattern rendering is not used, the post work is slightly more cumbersome.
 First of all, the landscape building is replaced with photo material from CGTEXTURE, and the overall light and dark relationship is adjusted to make it harmonious.

 Adding plant scenes afterwards is also a long process.
 The reason is that you need to find a perspective relationship and a relationship between light and dark.
 The latter is the most time-consuming, and this process needs to be done in the reference case picture and in the process of continuous modification and balancing.

 The method of adding characters and plants to the scene is no different, and it is also an individual activity.
 After the scenes are added, adjust their brightness and warmth again and thoroughly into the picture.

 Ultimate Weapon: The Topaz Adjust filter adds a portion of exposure, detail and contrast to unify colors in one shade.
 After some minor adjustments, I got a picture.

-I hope that you will gain something in this tutorial, especially for the built environment, space and light and shadow.
+That's all.
+As the leading cloud rendering service provider, Fox Renderfarm hope that you will gain something in this tutorial, especially for the built environment, space and light and shadow.
+Thank you for reading!